 For each person who took your survey, we include the age, gender, and type of device they used to take the survey in your survey results.
-We also include their annual household income and region if you purchased Contribute responses.
+We also include their annual household income and region if you purchased Contribute or Rewards responses.

 If you need other demographic info, be sure to ask these questions in your survey.
 You can use pre-written survey questions from the Demographics category in our Question Bank.

 You can edit your survey after you complete your purchase, but editing options are limited after you send a survey.
 If you make edits after you complete your purchase, it can cause issues for people taking your survey and complicate survey results—the results from people who take the updated survey might not align well with the results collected from the original version others might have taken.

 If you're buying responses from our Contribute and Rewards panel, your survey needs to be in English.